One (Creed song): Writing and recording

 "One" was one of 10-15 songs written by the band prior to entering the recording studio.
 The song was composed by singer Scott Stapp and guitarist Mark Tremonti and was originally recorded at producer John Kurzweg's home studio called "The Kitchen Studio", in Tallahassee, Florida.
 The band was on a pay-as-you-go agreement at the time, as each of the band members were attending college and working 40 hour-a-week jobs.
-They would then each pitch in around $100 dollars a week and enter the studio to record demos.
+They would then each pitch in around $100 a week and enter the studio to record demos.
 Unlike later records where Pro Tools was used, Kurzweg recorded the songs analog directly to tape.
 This process took about six months to complete and would cost the band $6,000.
 Stapp recalls: "I recorded vocals in a room where there was toys all over the floor, bunk beds next to me in his kids’ room and the guys would all do their parts."
 Stapp then said: "I think when we started getting early mixes of the record, we really started to feel like we had something special.
 We didn't have a record deal.
 This was all on our own dime and our own time and we had hopes of getting a record deal and getting this music out, but really had no clue where it was gonna go."

 Recording would continue at Criteria Studios in Miami, but the inclusion of "One" on the record was questioned by the band as they felt its sound was a departure from the direction they wanted to go in.
 After going back and forth as to whether or not they would include the song on the record at all, the band ultimately kept it on the record due to the positive response the song was receiving from fans as well as the label.
 Following the Blue Collar Records release of My Own Prison on June 24, 1997, the band was picked up and signed by Wind-up Records who wanted the band to re-record the whole album.
 After being given a small budget and two weeks to re-record, Kurzweg and Creed would only complete two songs before realizing it wasn't working out.
 Wind-up Records and the band reached a compromise and settled on remixing the album at Long View Farm in Massachusetts with Ron St. Germain.
 After some initial difficulties working with St. Germain, Kurzweg was brought in to help work on the remixing and eventually found working common ground with the band and St. Germain.